 Spouses and registered partners must be 21 years of age or older when applying.

-If you are from EU/EAA countries – yes absolutely, there are many part-time job offerings.
-Non-EU/EAA citizens could not work part-time unless they find a desirable offer with a salary of 2,349 EUR.
-As it is a requirement for a Red-White-Red Card.
+If you are from EU/EAA countries – you can work part-time after graduation.
+There are plenty of part-time job offerings.
+Non-EU/EAA citizens can’t work part-time unless they find a desirable offer with a salary of 2,349 EUR since it’s a requirement for a Red-White-Red Card.

 If they decide to reduce the number of working hours after receiving a permit, they may lose eligibility as their salary might no more fulfill requirements.